-The Industrial and Organizational (I/O) research interest group studies human behavior in organizational and work situations.
+The Industrial and Organizational (I-O) Psychology Research Interest Group (RIG) studies human behavior in organizational and work situations.
 Faculty expertise address research problems in this discipline such as motivation at work, the aging workforce, discrimination in the workplace, job performance, and team training.
 Students receive solid training for careers in both academic and applied settings.

 Faculty